AhmedMansour024/Youtube-Downloader-With-GUI/README.md

 # Youtube Downloader With GUI

-GUi Program Made with Python using yt_dlp library.
+GUi Program Made with Python using yt_dlp , tkinter and ttkbootstrap library.

 ## Description